kwan22/habits/level2.md

 Level 2 is meant to simulate a player that has likely already dabbled in speedrunning Celeste and wants to take it more seriously.
 Perhaps they have completed all the chapters or even 100%'d the game.
 Here, we nominally unleash the basic speed tech taught in the game.

+The goals of Level 2 are to
+- Learn to use the basic speed tech
+- Begin to develop a flow, more active and less reactive gameplay
+- Learn to use 2 jump binds

 ## Table of Contents
 - [Basic tech](#basic-tech)
 - [Intro to active movement](#introduction-to-active-movement)